Ægir Steinarsson: Career

 On 17 July 2018, Ægir signed with Stjarnan of the Úrvalsdeild karla after rejecting an offer from KR.

 On 17 February 2019, Ægir had 8 points and 8 assists in Stjarnan's 84-68 victory against Njarðvík in the Icelandic Cup finals.

 After the Úrvalsdeild playoffs ended, Ægir signed with Regatas Corrientes of the Liga Nacional de Básquet for the rest of the season.
-On 5 June, Regatas lost to Instituto Atlético Central Córdoba in the fifth game of the best-of-five series in the quarter finals of the LNB playoffs.
+On 5 June, Regatas lost to Instituto Atlético Central Córdoba in the fifth game of the best-of-five series in the quarter-finals of the LNB playoffs.

 Stjarnan opened the 2019–20 season with an 89-77 win against reigning champions KR in the annual Icelandic Super Cup where Ægir posted 10 points and 6 assists.
 On 15 February 2020, Ægir was named the Icelandic Cup Finals MVP after scoring 19 points and handing out 14 assists in Stjarnan's 75-89 win against Grindavík in the Cup final.

 For the 2020–21 regular season, Ægir averaged 16.0 points and 8.3 assists per game.
 In the playoffs, he averaged 21.7 points and 7.9 assists per game, helping Stjarnan to the semi-finals where they lost 2–3 to eventual champions Þór Þorlákshöfn.

 In July 2021, Ægir signed with LEB Gold club Gipuzkoa Basket.
 On 26 September 2021, he won the Euskal Kopa with Gipuzkoa.

 In July 2022, Ægir signed with CB Lucentum Alicante.

+In June 2023, Ægir signed again with Stjarnan.
+On 21 May 2025, he led Stjarnan to its first national championship and was named the Finals MVP.